scottx611x/CSCI-S-40/Lecture/Lectures.md

   - AdHoc Network: Just amongst the devices
 - QUIZ QUESTIONS:
  - False: Wireless networks have better error performance than wired networks
-- Different frame format: Includes management and control protocols (which 802.3 doesn;t include)
+- Different frame format: Includes management and control protocols (which 802.3 doesn’t include)
 - CSMACA: different protocol for wireless
 - Each new iteration of wireless (g -> n -> a/c) has better speed and error performance
-- They get better performance by using different modulation techniques or by using more bandwith (i.e. a wider radio frequncy)
+- They get better performance by using different modulation techniques or by using more bandwidth (i.e. a wider radio frequency)
 - Higher freq. means shorter transmission distance

 ## Lecture 4: